helmuthj/demo1/README.md

 # Demo Project README
-This is simple readme file.:
+This is simple readme file.
+I will put important things here.